Can Anxiety Cause Chest Pain: What Do I Need To Know?

 The table below highlights the differences and similarities between anxiety-induced chest pain and chest pain related to a heart attack.

-Anxiety Chest Pain Heart Attack Chest Pain
+Heart Attack Chest Pain

 Anxiety chest pain typically starts when you are resting or inactive.
-Heart attacks may be triggered by physical exertion.

-Chest pain begins suddenly and gradually decreases.
 Chest pain persists and gets worse during activity.

-The pain is localized (occurs in one area).
 The pain can move to the arm or jaw.

-Pain is typically preceded by other symptoms of anxiety, such as shortness of breath.
 Pain or discomfort may be felt in the back, neck, arms, or jaw prior to the heart attack.
 You may also experience cold sweats or nausea before showing any heart attack symptoms.

-Anxiety chest pain is sharp and sudden.
 Heart attack pain feels like something is pressing or squeezing the chest (a sort of crushing sensation).

-What Are Some Anxiety Disorders That Can Cause Chest Pain?
+What are Some Anxiety Disorders That Can Cause Chest Pain?

 Everyone experiences anxiety at some point in their lives, but anxiety disorders occur when your level of anxiety affects your ability to function on a daily basis.